top of page

 Many tourists arrive in Italy assuming their existing prescription from their home country will be accepted at any local pharmacy.
 However, this is often not the case.
 Italian pharmacies require a valid prescription issued by a licensed Italian doctor for most prescription-only medications.
 This can create a significant hurdle if you suddenly need a refill or an entirely new medication while abroad.

-Why Foreign Prescriptions Aren't Always Accepted:
+Why Foreign Prescriptions Aren't Accepted:

 Local regulations